ketch/RK-Opt/doc/RK-coeff-opt.rst

     function test_suite = test_SSP

-A set of verification tests for the RK-opt package.
+A set of verification tests for the RK-Opt package.
 Currently this tests SSP coefficient optimization and accuracy optimization, but not under constraints on the stability polynomial.